esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 - Mental health
 - Social relationships

+#### Test user interfaces with People with Disabilities
+> Teams almost always have hiring biases and barriers that lead to nearly every member being non-disabled.
+This means that teams’ experience is limited when it comes to knowing how an inaccessible digital experience will affect disabled people. - Marcy

+How can w

 ## Useful resources
 TODO: Add more  useful links.
 - [The Web Content Accessibility Guidelines v.
 2.1](https://www.w3.org/WAI/standards-guidelines/wcag/)